 5. How to improve mechanical ventilation (including air conditioning)

-Mechanical ventilation brings fresh air from outside into a building.
+Mechanical ventilation brings fresh air into a building from outside.

-You should speak to the people who manage the day-to-day operations of your workplace ventilation systems to:
+You should speak to the people who manage the day-to-day operations of your workplace’s mechanical ventilation systems to:

 - understand how they operate